Start your investment journey

 Capital at risk.
 The value of investments and the income from them can fall as well as rise and are not guaranteed.
 Investors may not get back the amount originally invested.

-The disruption of the pandemic, trade wars and military conflict have forced companies to look again at how and where they source materials.
+First the disruption of the pandemic, and now tariffs, trade wars and military conflict have forced companies to look again at how and where they source materials.
 This is particularly acute in areas such as the raw materials needed for the energy transition, where a lot of countries are competing for the same resources1.

 As geopolitical tensions rise, we believe that neutral countries could stand to benefit.
-In this context, ‘neutral’ means being neither part of the Western bloc led by the US, or the Eastern bloc led by China and Russia.
-Increasingly, larger trading nations are looking to the cheap, skilled labour forces and abundant natural resources of the world’s smaller economies as a less complex and more reliable way to source the products and services they need4.
+Increasingly, larger trading nations are looking to the cheap, skilled labour forces and abundant natural resources of the world’s smaller economies as a less complex and more reliable way to source the products and services they need3.
 We believe this can create opportunities across a number of frontier markets.

 This trend also extends to the sourcing of raw materials.
 The energy transition happening across the globe as countries move to low carbon fuels is resource-intensive.
 Western nations in particular, may prefer to trade more with countries that have taken a neutral political stance in response to increasing geopolitical tension.
 This has helped demand for copper from Chile, nickel from Indonesia, metals from Kazakhstan.